Lukel13/PhD_Progress/README.md

 ![3D Continental Extension](https://user-images.githubusercontent.com/95885918/176937473-23d45726-a271-42be-8293-f47f541c02e0.png)
 <br clear="left"/>
-**Figure 3** - A 3D orthogonal extension model that facilitates the development of 2 spreading ridges joined by a transform.
+**Figure 3** - A 3D orthogonal extension model that shows the development of 2 spreading ridges joined by a transform fault.
 Panels show the surface material evolution and the total strain at 0, 10, 20, 30 and 40 Myr.

 ![GPlates model](https://user-images.githubusercontent.com/95885918/176917971-4f244912-8ce9-4346-9ce7-ee4283c2ddfb.png)
 **Figure 4** - A global velocity model that displays current day plate velocities.
 The Muller2019-Young2019-Cao2020_CombinedRotations.rot file was used to create this model.